 CLO transactions cannot exhaustively guard investors against the danger of adverse selection arising from the illiquidity of bank loans.
 In cognisance of the agency cost of adverse selection issuers of CLOs could suppress the pecuniary charge associated with the lemons premium by soliciting a higher valuation of the reference portfolio.
 They retain a claim in the performance of the collateral as a sign of asset quality.
 Since adverse selection can only arise in relation to the downside risk of default risk, the tranching and the allocative mechanism of losses in the structure of a CLO transaction bears critical importance, as they signal the absorption of loan default risk within the transaction.
-Generally, issuers would opt for a combination of both (i) the concentration of credit risk of the underlying reference portfolio in a structural enhancement (see the default risk allotted to them, leaving hardly any credit risk to large senior tranches, which could be sold to investors without suffering from price discounting due to adverse selection.
+Generally, issuers would opt for a combination of both (i) the concentration of credit risk of the underlying reference portfolio in a structural enhancement (see Fig. 6) and (ii) the tranching of the debt securities issued to investors.
+In the context of subparticipation, the so-called loss cascading mechanism ensures that small junior tranches find most of the default risk allotted to them, leaving hardly any credit risk to large senior tranches, which could be sold to investors without suffering from price discounting due to adverse selection.